 Jim Cregan devised a coffee recipe with his sister and business partner, Suze, and, after selling their first carton of Jimmy’s Iced Coffee in Selfridges in 2011, the brand has gone on to be a supermarket staple.

 BA (Hons) Creative Events Management is celebrating its 25th anniversary in January 2019 and will be marking the occasion with a celebration which will reunite staff and alumni, past and present.

 THEGALLERY AND AUB

-TheGallery provides a national and international public platform for the arts and these projects within the sub-region as we promote the University’s shared passion for excellence in education, industry and the sector.
-The BA (Hons) Creative Events Management course is a clear example of this as they provide the students with key insights into the industry and develop their skills.
+TheGallery provides a national and international public platform for the arts within the sub-region as we promote the University’s shared passion for excellence in education, industry and the sector.
+The BA (Hons) Creative Events Management course is a clear example of this as we provide the students with key insights into the industry to develop their skills.

 BA (HONS) cREATIVE EVENTS MANAGEMENT

 On the BA (Hons) Creative Events Management course, you’ll understand that Creative events are at the heart of the cultural and creative industries and can span across anything from music festivals, performances, installations, exhibitions, touring, fashion shows, carnivals and more.

 You will create a live event every year of the course and work with creative practitioners and external clients.
 The course aims to create innovative, capable and creative professionals with practical skills and critical minds, able to flourish in the diverse landscape that is the creative and cultural industries.